 “I have been apprehensive to share but think it is important for those of us with daughters.
-This week I took my 13-year-old daughter to get her physical, as we entered the examination room, I was excited to see how tall Riley would be.
+This week I took my 13-year-old daughter to get her physical.
+As we entered the examination room, I was excited to see how tall Riley would be.

-She begins by asking many questions – what’s your bedtime?
+She begins by asking many questions.
+What’s your bedtime?
 How much exercise do you get?
 Are you involved in sports?
 Do you get enough dairy in your diet?
-She asks her multiple times – anything else going on I should know about?
+She asks her multiple times if there is anything else going on she should know about.

 Riley is friendly and answers all honestly and openly.
 She explains she will play two sports soon – softball in the fall and basketball in the winter.
 She tells her she goes to bed around 10:30 p.m. and doesn’t have trouble sleeping.

+She then asks her, ‘How was school for you this last year?’
 Riley again with complete honesty says, ‘It was actually very difficult for me.
 There was a lot of drama and I struggled.’

 The Nurse Practitioner says that is pretty typical for 7th grade and moves on.
 She asks about getting her period and if it is regular.
 Riley explains she has gotten it, but it has not been with regularity yet.

 The Nurse Practitioner then looks down at her computer, then back up at Riley’s face and says to my 13-year-old daughter, ‘Tell me Riley, HOW CAN YOU EXPLAIN ALL OF THIS WEIGHT YOU’VE GAINED?’